stefan-hoeck/idris2-streams/docs/src/HTTP.md

 assemble p = Prelude.do
   Right (h,rem) <- C.uncons p | _ => pure Nothing
   (met,tgt,vrs) <- injectEither (startLine h)
-  (hs,body)     <- accumHeaders rem
+  (hs,body)     <- foldPairE headers empty rem
   let cl := contentLength hs
       ct := contentType hs
-  pure $ Just (R met tgt vrs hs cl ct $ checkLength cl body)
+  when (cl > MaxContentSize) (throw ContentSizeExceeded) pure $ Just (R met tgt vrs hs cl ct $ C.take cl body)
 ```

-Function `checkLength` limits the number of remaining bytes we read
-from the client to the content length given in the request header.
-If this length exceeds our predefined size limit, we immediately throw
-an exception and abort.

-The actual stream processing is done in `assemble`: Given a pull that
-emits the request header one line at a time and returns the remainder
+Given a pull that emits the request header one line at a time and returns
-of the byte stream containing the content body, we first extract the
+the remainder of the byte stream containing the content body, we first
-start line and try to parse the HTTP method and request target.
+extract the start line and try to parse the HTTP method and request target
+using function `uncons` followed by the `startline` parser.
 We
-then accumulate the request headers by invoking `accumHeaders` and
+then accumulate the request headers by using `foldPairE` over `headers`.
-return everything as the result of a pull that no longer emits any
+This returns everything as the result of a pull that no longer emits any
 values.
+Finally, we validate the content length and return everything
+wrapped up in a `Request` data type.

 A minor detail: Once we [start reusing connections](HTTP11.md)
 we might receive an empty byte sequence as a sign that the connection
 has been closed by the client.
 We deal with this by returning
-nothing to signal that the corresponding socket needs to be
+`Nothing` to signal that the corresponding socket needs to be
 closed on our end as well.

 The only thing missing is the splitting of the raw byte stream